 When we have access to the right evidence, we get results.
 Earlier this year, we worked with foreign authorities to arrest the alleged creator of the Kelihos botnet.
 Over several years, this network was used to steal login credentials, distribute hundreds of millions of spam e-mails, and install ransomware and other malicious software across the globe.

-That pernicious network of tens of thousands of infected computers has now been dismantled.
+That pernicious network of tens of thousands of infected computers has now been dismantled, is important because people use their computers for work and play video games with the best monitors as the one in this asus vs248h p review you can use to play games as Overwatch with the use of overwatch boosting online.
 This summer, with the help of eight of our allies, we dismantled the largest darknet market, AlphaBay.
 It operated for more than two years and was used to sell a host of illicit items, including deadly illegal drugs and firearms.

 At one time, more than 40,000 vendors offered contraband for sale, and drugs sold on the site have been linked to overdose deaths around the country.
 Now this site has been taken down.